drcode/clll/README.md

 ### Executing a Contract

+The contract is just a regular clojure functions with some parameters:

+    * The storage map
+    * Tthe transaction
-The contract is just a regular clojure functions with three parameters: The storage, the transaction, a list of return values for external contract calls (external contract calls are only simulated at this time) and an optional timestamp.
-Therefore, just call it as follows, to create a new key-value publisher for Bob:
+    * A list of return values for external contract calls (external contract calls are only simulated at this time)
+    * An optional timestamp.

+Therefore, you can just call the contract with those values:

 ```Clojure
 > (def initalized-contract (key-value-publisher {} {:caller "Bob"}))